openremote/documentation/docs/user-guide/manager-apis/manager-apis.md

 Clients can configure a last will topic and payload as defined in the MQTT specification; the topic and payload can use the standard attribute publish topic/payload so it is possible to update an attribute when the client connection is closed un-expectedly; the client must have permission to access to the specified attribute.

 ### MQTT custom handlers
 It is possible to inject custom handlers for MQTT messages by implementing the [MQTTHandler](https://github.com/openremote/openremote/blob/master/manager/src/main/java/org/openremote/manager/mqtt/MQTTHandler.java) abstract class and registering it using the standard Service Loader mechanism (i.e. add it to `resources/META-INF/services/org.openremote.manager.mqtt.MQTTHandler`).
-The custom handler can choose to intercept messages based on topic, user and/or whether it is a pub or sub request, see javadoc of `MQTTHandler` for more details.
+The custom handler can choose to intercept messages based on topic, user and/or whether it is a pub or sub request, see Javadoc of `MQTTHandler` for more details.